Therion (band): Musical metamorphosis (1993–1996)

 In order to scale down operations, Active Records had stopped releasing new records and transferred the band to Megarock Records.
 They released Symphony Masses: Ho Drakon Ho Megas in 1993.
 Its style combined death metal and doom metal, with elements of Middle Eastern music, industrial music, traditional 1980s heavy metal, classical music and religious chanting.
 Symphony Masses sold about 10,000 copies, which was more than the band's first two albums, but hardly a financial success.
 As the band's touring gigs were not that profitable, Barthelsson and Wahl quit the band, and Fredrik Isaksson was brought in as the new bassist.
 After a hiatus where Johnsson worked as a vocalist for Messiah, they received an offer to join metal label Nuclear Blast.
 Megarock Records, lacking the resources to properly promote the band, decided to release Therion without any strings attached.
-Therion signed with Nuclear Blast in 1994, and has remained with them since.
+Therion signed with Nuclear Blast in 1994, and remained with them until 2023.

 Therion's first album with Nuclear Blast was Lepaca Kliffoth, with its single "The Beauty in Black" released in advance of the album.
 To Johnsson's surprise, "The Beauty in Black" sold 12,000 copies in Europe, before the company stopped printing.
 The album experimented with more elements: "a classic soprano and bass-baritone, more keyboards, more Persian influences, more melodies".
 Johnsson had "a new style of singing" that severed their ties to death metal.
 The album sold around 15,000 copies over the following weeks.
 Isaksson had some personal problems, and was eventually released from the band.
 Therion brought in bassist Lars Rosenberg from the death metal band Entombed.
 The band toured with Annihilator in Germany, and also did a small headlining tour in Argentina and Chile.